ComputerGhost/seats250914/README.md

 The unit tests and integration tests can be run automatically from Visual Studio.

 The smoke tests can be run automatically from Visual Studio, but they require the website to be running at the same time.
-Running the website "without debugging" or configuring the tests to target Production will set up the required test environment.
+Running the website "without debugging" or configuring the tests to target a staging environment will set up the required test environment.
 This is complicated, so they are optional for PR's.

 The manual tests are only required for Production deployment.
 They are not a requirement for PR's.